Claude Code Ignores Your CLAUDE.md? It's the Delivery Mechanism, Not a Bug (2026 Fix)

 The reason: he was putting "mechanical rules" into a "behavioral guidance" system.

 What hooks are for: Physical enforcement (shell execution, bypasses LLM judgment).
 For objectively determinable rules: format checking, test coverage, specific command interception.
-Hooks have two types: command (directly runs shell script) and prompt (LLM evaluation — note: this type still depends on the LLM, not 100% reliable).
+Hooks now have three types: command (directly runs shell script), prompt (LLM evaluation, note: still depends on LLM, not 100% reliable), and the newly added mcp_tool (April 2026, directly calls a tool on an already-connected MCP server, e.g., auto-posting to Slack when a task completes).
 In PreToolUse events, exit code 2 blocks the operation; PostToolUse's exit code 2 can't retroactively prevent an already-executed action, only feeds stderr back to Claude.

 Three-step routing decision: